maraisr/meros/readme.md

 const parts = await fetch("/fetch-multipart").then(meros);

-// As a simple AsyncGenerator
-for await (const part of parts) {
+// As a simple Async Generator for await (const part of parts) {
 	// Do something with this part
 }